Salesforce Success Story: 3X ROI Within 12 Months

 1. Defining the Sales Methodology

-The first step was to establish a standardized sales methodology aligned with the company’s business goals.
+The first step was to establish a standardised sales methodology aligned with the company’s business goals.
 This methodology defined each stage of the sales cycle, including:

 Each stage was mapped to Salesforce opportunity stages, ensuring consistency across teams.